 Car Sputters When Air Conditioner Is On: 10 Potential Causes

-Why car sputters when ac is on?
-If the car’s engine sputters when the air conditioner is turned on, the most possible reason is that the A/C compressor is overloading the engine, which can intensify issues in the alternator, battery, or the idle air control valve (IACV).
-This intensity could cause RPM to fall, stimulate vibrations, or generate stall-like symptoms when idling or nearing stops.
-Possible solutions might comprise testing the charging system, repairing or replacing the IACV, examining the intake for vacuum leaks, cleaning the throttle body, cleaning the clogged EGR valve, replacing worn belts/pulleys, validating refrigerant pressure, reassessing engine mounts, and inspecting components of the ignition system.
-Adjusting engine settings or the idle RPM can improve handling of the A/C load.
-A professional evaluation is recommended for effective troubleshooting.
+The car’s engine may sputter when the air conditioner turns on, showing the A/C compressor could be overloading the engine.
+Such overloading can exacerbate existing problems in the alternator, battery, or idle air control valve (IACV).
+When overloaded, RPMs can drop, causing vibrations or near-stalling when idling or braking.
+Possible solutions include testing the charging system, fixing or replacing the IACV, checking for intake vacuum leaks, cleaning the throttle body and EGR valve, replacing worn belts/pulleys, confirming refrigerant pressure, re-examining engine mounts, and inspecting ignition parts.

 Note: Car AC system has a very important component called AC clutch.
-Understanding its components and working will help you troubleshooting car sputtering issue when ac is on.
+Understanding its components and working will help you troubleshooting car feeling bogged down when ac is on.
 So, make sure to read my guide on that topic as well.

 Here is another video recorded by the user in which you can see car stalls as soon as ac was turned on:

-My Personal Experience With Car Sputtering When AC Is On
+What is My Personal Experience With Engine Hesitating When AC Activated?

 Once, my 2001 Honda Civic started sputtering badly whenever I turned on the AC.
 After some testing, I diagnosed a failing ignition coil that was struggling to deliver adequate spark under the AC’s extra load.